Connect with others who understand.

 Treating Optic Neuritis

-High doses of steroids (also called corticosteroids), such as methylprednisolone (Solu-Medrol), are often the go-to treatment for an episode of optic neuritis in people with MS. Steroids are commonly delivered intravenously (through a vein).
+High doses of corticosteroids (steroids), such as methylprednisolone (Solu-Medrol), are often the go-to treatment for an episode of optic neuritis in people with MS. Steroids are commonly delivered intravenously (through a vein).
 Dr. Nicholas said the dosage is “usually a gram of that once a day for anywhere between three to five days.”
-High-dose oral steroids can also be used to treat optic neuritis, but only after initial treatment with IV forms.
+High-dose oral steroids can also be used to treat optic neuritis, but only after initial treatment with intravenous forms.

 Treating Eye Floaters